unepwcmc/protectedplanet-api/web/views/documentation/protected_areas.md

 country (String, 3 characters)
   If set, returns all protected areas from the country with the given ISO3, paginated.
   By default, this is unset: protected areas from all countries are returned.

+designation (Integer)
+  If set, returns all protected areas designated with the given `id`, paginated.
+  By default, this is unset: protected areas with all designations are returned.

+jurisdiction (Integer)
+  If set, returns all protected areas with the given jurisdiciton `id`, paginated.
+  By default, this is unset: protected areas with all jurisdictions are returned.

+governance (Integer)
+  If set, returns all protected areas with the given governance `id`, paginated.
+  By default, this is unset: protected areas with all governances are returned.

+iucn_category (Integer)
+  If set, returns all protected areas with the given IUCN category `id`, paginated.
+  By default, this is unset: protected areas with all IUCN categories are returned.

 page (Number)
   Controls the returned page.
 Defaults to 1.